 7. Teofimo Lopez

-Lopez really came to stardom by defeating Vasyl Lomachenko for all 5 lightweight belts (if you include the WBC franchise belt) Lopez won this fight in a convincing unanimous decision, making him the youngest four belt champion at just 23 years old.
+Lopez really came to stardom by defeating Vasyl Lomachenko for all 5 lightweight belts (if you include the WBC franchise belt) Lopez won this fight in a convincing unanimous decision, making him the youngest four-belt champion at just 23 years old.

-However, like some others on this list, Lopez has been said to struggle to make Lightweight and want to try his hand super lightweight eventually.
-However, he is certainly big enough with even Tyson Fury claiming how big he is for the weight currently.
+However, like some others on this list, Lopez has been said to struggle to make Lightweight and want to try his hand at super lightweight eventually.
+However, he is certainly big enough with even Tyson Fury claiming how big he is for his weight currently.
 It probably won’t happen soon, but I could definitely see Lopez move up to welterweight as he gets older.

-Read my boxing style analysis on Teofimo Lopez here.
+Read my boxing-style analysis on Teofimo Lopez here.

 8. Ryan Garcia

 Another fellow lightweight on this list is of course ‘KingRy’ Ryan Garcia, who definitely has the potential to fight at Welterweight one day.
 Standing at 5’10 (same as Taylor, Ortiz and Ennis and Yeleussinov) he is definitely big enough to fight at welterweight as he gets older.